 What type of shortcuts do you prefer?

-Thank you for reading this tutorial, and we hope you learned how to make a shortcut in Windows 10, be it to an app, a file, a folder, or a web page.
-Before you close this article, let us know what shortcut(s) do you want to create?
+Now you know how to create a shortcut in Windows 11 and in Windows 10, be it to an app, a file, a folder, or a web page.
+Before you close this article, let us know: what shortcut(s) do you want to create?
 Do you prefer desktop, taskbar, or Start Menu shortcuts?
-Comment below and let’s discuss.
+Comment below and let's discuss.